Rikidozan/city-in-east-and-southeast-asia/seminars.md

 * *If presenting do one of the (P) books below over an overview of Kenneth Ruoff's book as a whole above*

+Moon, Okpyo "Japanese Tourists in Korea: Colonial and Post-Colonial Encounters" in *Japanese Tourism and Travel Culture* (2009)

+Ryang, Sonia.
+“Japanese Travellers in Korea.” *East Asian History*, no. 13/14 (1997).

+Esherick, Joseph, ed.
+“Tourism and Spatial Change in Hangzhou, 1911–1927.”
+In *Remaking the Chinese City: Modernity and National Identity, 1900-1950*, Pbk. ed.
+Honolulu: University of Hawaiʻi Press, 2002.

+Urry, John and Jonas Larsen *The Tourist Gaze 3.0: Leisure and Travel in Contemporary Societies* (2011)

+"Japanese Tourism to Korea, Circa 1940: The Tension between Tourism Promotion and Assimilation Policies" *Japan Focus* [Online](http://japanfocus.org/-Kenneth-Ruoff/3498/article.html)

 Demay, Aline. *Tourism and Colonization in Indochina (1898-1939)*.
 Newcastle upon Tyne: Cambridge Scholars Publishing, 2014.
+(P)

 Joseph De Sapio *Modernity and Meaning in Victorian London Tourist Views of the Imperial Capital* (Basingstoke: Palgrave Macmillan, 2014).

 Mo, Yajun.
 “Itineraries for a Republic: Tourism and Travel Culture in Modern China, 1866--1954.”
-Ph.D., University of California, Santa Cruz, 2011
+Ph.D., University of California, Santa Cruz, 2011 (P)

+Barclay, Paul D.  “Peddling Postcards and Selling Empire: Image-Making in Taiwan under Japanese Colonial Rule,” *Japanese Studies* 30, no. 1 (May 1, 2010): 81–110, [DOI](https://doi.org/10.1080/10371391003639138).

+Pratt, Mary Louise. *Imperial Eyes: Travel Writing and Transculturation*.
+London [u.a.: Routledge, 2010.

+Nenzi, Laura Nenz Detto. *Excursions in Identity: Travel and the Intersection of Place, Gender, and Status in Edo Japan*.
+University of Hawaii Press, 2008.
+(P)

+Akiko, Yosano. *Travels in Manchuria and Mongolia*.
+Translated by Joshua A. Fogel.
+Columbia University Press, 2001.

+Buzard, James. *The Beaten Track: European Tourism, Literature, and the Ways to Culture, 1800 - 1918*.
+Oxford [u.a.: Clarendon Press, 2001.

+MacLean, Gerald M. *The Rise of Oriental Travel: English Visitors to the Ottoman Empire, 1580-1720*.
+Basingstoke [England]; New York: Palgrave Macmillan, 2006.

+Russian *Views of Japan, 1792-1913: An Anthology of Travel Writing*.
+RoutledgeCurzon Studies in the Modern History of Asia 23.
+London ; New York, NY: RoutledgeCurzon, 2004.

 ### Week 10: Commemoration, Preservation, and Memory